+7.pp.: 2.
+Will the children be included in the paid family helper?
+Yes.
 Thank you for your time.
 You did a wonderful job today.
-It was so exciting to see all the positive changes.
-You guys have so things to deal with and we appreciate all you do.
-I Hw4 Denominator Number of PASSE Care Coordinator and waiver providers required to take corrective action regarding critical per metrics set W 9 umber of PASSE Care Coordinator who demonstrate responsibility for maintaining overall health care standards forth in the PASSE Provider Manual and Provider Agreement.
-Total number of PASSE Care Coordinators Appendix A A: Waiver Administration and Operation 1.
-State Li ine of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver (select O The e waiver is operated by the state Medicaid agency.
-Spe ecify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one) C The Medical Assistance Unit.
-Specify the unit name: (Do not complete item A-2) 0 (Do not complete item A-2) 0 (Do not complete item A-2) 1.
-State Li one): O The ine of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver (select e waiver is operated by the state Medicaid agency. ecify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one)
+It was so exciting to see all the positive change many different things to deal with and we appreciate all you do. s.
+You guys have so Appendix G QI Hw4 Denominator Denominator: Number of PASSE Care Coordinator and waiver providers required to take corrective action incidents. on regarding critical Appendix G HW 9 Numerator: Number of PASSE Care Coordinator who demonstrate responsibility for maintaining overall per metrics set forth in the PASSE Provider Manual and Provider Agreement.
+Denominator: Total number of PASSE Care Coordinators health care standards

+The Medical Assistance Unit.

+1. State Line of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select one):

+The waiver is operated by the state Medicaid agency.

+Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one):

+Specify the unit name: (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assista ance Unit.
+Specify the division/unit name.
+This includes administrations/divisions under the umbrella agency that at has been identified as the Single State Medicaid Agency.
+(Complete item A-2-a).

-• The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
+The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.